wovo/hwcpp/docs/hwcpp-getting-started.md

 HwCpp is (only) a library.
-To build and dowload an application you need, besides HwCpp and your application code, the folling:
+To build and dowload an application you need, besides HwCpp and your application code, at least the following:
- - a toolchain (compiler, linker, and associated tools)
+ - a toolchain (compiler, linker, and associated tools) for your target(s)
  - the header files for the target device (in most cases provided by the vendor)
  - a linker script suitable for the target device
  - a download, communication and/or debug tool for the target device